TWiStErRob/twisterrob.github.io/_posts/2011-10-21-effective-at-work.md

 ## There may be more...
 If something is not clear, use this joker tip:

 All these look insignificant improvements and waste of time, but if all of these tips save you only 10 minutes a day, then you already saved an hour that you can spend on working on something else.
-To be honest in many of these you're actually saving time for others, but you're part of team.
-If everyone follows some of these tips you may end up saving a lot of time in the long run, for example: <samp>4&nbsp;people &times; 5&nbsp;days &times; 1&nbsp;hour = 20&nbsp;hours</samp> in just a week.
+To be honest in many of these you're actually saving time for others, but you're part of a team.
+If everyone follows some of these tips you may end up saving a lot of time in the long run, for example: <samp>4&nbsp;people&nbsp;team &times;, 5&nbsp;working&nbsp;days &times; 1&nbsp;hour savings = 20&nbsp;hours</samp> in just a week.

 *[TDD]: Test Driven Development
 *[IDE]: Integrated Development Environment